hilmicanguven/MNIST-Digit-Recognition/README.md

 -----------------------------

 ## Usage
+* Download publicly available dataset from above link and exract csv files (test and train) to the same file where your code is
 * Download this repo and run "mnist-digit-recognition.ipynb" file jupyter notebook.
-* Download dataset from above link and exract csv files (test and train) to the same file where your code is

 ## Experiment Results
 result of the experiments as shown below.
 Notice that, there are hyper-parameters (epoch and batch size, optimizer, loss function etc) that should be considered